fatihaltindis/groupLearning/README.md

 [Marco Congedo](https://sites.google.com/site/marcocongedo), is a Research Director of CNRS (Centre National de la Recherche Scientifique), working at UGA (University of Grenoble Alpes).

+The research on **GALIA** has has been carried out during a visit of Fatih in Grenoble.

 ## License

 This project is licensed under the BSD-3-Clause License

 ## References
-[1] Altindis F., Banerjee A., Phlypo R., Yilmaz B., Congedo M. (2023) Transfer Learning for Brain-Computer Interfaces by Joint Alignment of Feature Vectors, rest will be added after the acceptance.
+[1] Altindis F., Banerjee A., Phlypo R., Yilmaz B., Congedo M. (2023) Transfer Learning for Brain-Computer Interfaces by Joint Alignment of Feature Vectors, submitted.

 [2] [Congedo M., Bleuzé A., Mattout J. (2022) Group Learning by Joint Alignment in the Riemannian Tangent Space GRETSI conference, 6-9 September 2022, Nancy, France.](https://hal.science/hal-03778481v1/document)